Updated on August 12, 2025

 - Cannot hold positions such as President, Vice-President, or Supreme Court Judge.

-- Cannot be a Member of Parliament or Legislative Assembly.
+- Cannot be a Member of Parliament or the Legislative Assembly.

 No Government Jobs